45 Illinois Trivia Questions (Ranked from Easiest to Hardest)

 Answer: Chicago

-39. In what year was the current Illinois Constitution passed, retaining the three-tiered court system of the Judicial Article to the state constitution passed six years earlier?
+38. In what year was the current Illinois Constitution passed, which retained the three-tiered court system of the Judicial Article to the state constitution passed six years earlier?

 Answer: 1970

-40. The Inter-Ocean was a popular newspaper from the end of the Civil War until 1914.
-The somewhat unusual name for the paper made more sense when one realized what large American city was home to the paper's headquarters.
+39. The Inter-Ocean was a popular newspaper from the end of the Civil War until 1914.
+This somewhat unusual name for the paper made more sense when one realized which large American city was home to the paper's headquarters.
 What was this city?

 Answer: Chicago

-43. The building regarded as the world’s first skyscraper, the Home Insurance Building, was built in 1884 in which American city?
+41. The building regarded as the world’s first skyscraper, the Home Insurance building, was built in 1884 in which American city?

 Answer: Chicago